Complex QA and language models hybrid architectures, Survey: Core concepts architectures

 \begin{enumerate} \item \textbf{Question understanding} and analysis, it can include question and context refine, parsing and understanding the question, context, and intent (for task identification).
-It can also embed a dialogue management to interact with the user and understand the conversation context and state. \item \textbf{Query construction} with optional \textbf{decomposition} of complex questions and multi-step queries. \item \textbf{Information retrieval (IR)} with optional knowledge base expansion - to add new knowledge to the system. \item (a) \textbf{Information extraction}, and (b) \textbf{evaluation, scoring, ranking, filtering}. \item \textbf{Answer generation}, natural language or defined format (e.g. language program, table, ...) \item \textbf{Feedback loop \& new knowledge capitalisation}: learning and improving from users and models feedback, plus storing linked and generated knowledge for improving answering skills. \end{enumerate} This process is only a baseline as complex questions answering can be a dynamic and progressive process, and can also be collaborative.
+It can also embed a dialogue management to interact with the user and understand the conversation context and state. \item \textbf{Query construction} with optional \textbf{decomposition} of complex questions and multi-step queries. \item \textbf{Information retrieval (IR)} and optional knowledge expansion, to add new knowledge to the system. \item (a) \textbf{Information extraction}, and (b) \textbf{evaluation, scoring, ranking, filtering}, \textbf{verification/attribution} (\emph{judge} models, quote checks) and \textbf{retrieval gating} (e.g. self-corrective RAG). \item \textbf{Answer generation}, natural language or defined format (e.g. language program, table, ...) \item \textbf{Feedback loop \& new knowledge capitalisation}: learning and improving from users and models feedback, plus storing linked and generated knowledge for improving answering skills. \end{enumerate} This process is only a baseline as complex questions answering can be a dynamic and progressive process, and can also be collaborative.
 Architectures of QA systems have importantly evolved recently with the arrival of transformers architectures and large language models.
 We first quickly review typical modular architectures, then the transformers with large language models and, later, the hybrid architectures.
 Will we go to gigantic knowledge models or more complex and composed architectures, maybe in network of smaller specialized models and other components ?